Aligning CA and Federal Competitive Food Rules

 On January 1, 2017, SB 1169 became effective and aligned many of the California competitive food and beverage EC requirements with the federal competitive food and beverage requirements, called Smart Snacks in School (SSIS).
-All competitive food resources, on the California Department of Education (CDE) Competitive Foods Web page at http://www.cde.ca.gov/ls/nu/he/compfoods.asp, are updated to reflect the changes found in SB 1169.
+All competitive food resources, on the California Department of Education (CDE) Competitive Foods and Beverages web page at https://www.cde.ca.gov/ls/nu/he/compfoods.asp, are updated to reflect the changes found in SB 1169.

 Align definitions for “competitive foods, school campus, and school day”